 - Scatter over extra fresh herbs if liked.
 Chopped chives are a particularity tasty garnish, as are a few sliced spring onions [green onions].
 We like to add a small dollop of plant-based mayonnaise or Oatley creme fraiche once served onto plates.Enjoy with a wedge of crusty bread such as French baguette and/or a nice fresh salad.extra fresh mint, parsley, and chopped chives if liked, or sliced spring onions [green onions]

 - Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.

-- Or within a non-stick pan and reheat over a medium-high heat, stirring frequently, until piping hot and steaming throughout.
+- Reheat the pilaf in the microwave until piping hot throughout and steaming.
+Or within a non-stick pan and reheat over a medium-high heat, stirring frequently, until piping hot and steaming throughout.
 A little extra water can be used to prevent sticking.